cbeck88/travis-cpp-assistant/README.md

   requires a gcc standard library version `>= 4.7`.

   Check out the [.travis.yml](./travis.yml) of this repo to see a full example.

-All compilers that you request will be built from source in the deps directory and cached for future builds.

 For more info about caching, and clearing a bad cache, see [travis-ci docs](https://docs.travis-ci.com/user/caching/).